 The area consists of coastal vegetation and the species planted (native grasses, blue gums, salt bush, wattles, tea trees, casuarinas and banksias) complemented this.
 Ralph Dodge, one of the original settlers in the area had a farm in this area and ferried people across the water to the other side of the Coal River mouth.
 Hence the name Dodges Ferry.

-We also thank the team at Skretting, TAS for the additional funding for tree guards.
+We thank the team at Skretting, TAS for the additional funding for tree guards.
 These guards help protect the new seedlings and gives them protection from grazers, in particular rabbits and kangaroos.
 Inside the plastic sleeves, the microclimate created protects the seedlings from harsh UV, drifting sand, frost, and wind.
 Once the seedlings survive their first summer and get the opportunity to develop a strong taproot, their chances of survival skyrockets.

 Writer: Colleen B. Filippa